Our HelpSaveTheMed Multimedia Initiative in the public interest.

 Unfortunately, the destructive impact of global warming, war, and increasingly unsustainable activities, such as inappropriate fishing, tourism and shipping practises, are seriously eroding the Mediterranean’s shared wealth.
 By focusing on this region, we can help spotlight possible innovative solutions, such as re-wilding or more environmentally-friendly forms of transport, which could be replicated globally such as in the Caribbean, Baltic Sea, Southeast Asia or the Pacific Ocean.
 We also believe that such reporting needs to remain credible and editorially independent, while at the same time incorporating a broad platform of story-telling and content ranging from print, video and photography to cartooning, Instagram and the latest forms of social media.
 Above all, too, it needs to engage young people.

 NOTE FROM THE EDITORS: Please help to launch this project.
 All content is made available for free in the public interest.
-The Editors of Global Insights Magazine, which is published both in print and online, together with its media partners, are seeking contributed funding by concerned individuals, companies, foundations and other insitutions for the HelpSaveTheMed project.
+The Editors of Global Insights Magazine, which is published both in print and online, together with Woods Communications and other media partners, are seeking contributed funding by concerned individuals, companies, foundations and other insitutions for the HelpSaveTheMed project.
 You can DONATE (LINK HERE) in CHF, USD or EUR directly to our not-for-profit Global Geneva Group based in Geneva, Switzerland.
 Please specify HelpSaveTheMed.
-Or you can contribute to our crowd-funding initiative with WEMAKEIT to be launched in August, 2022.
+Or you can contribute to our crowd-funding initiative with WEMAKEIT to be launched later this year.
 We are seeking a minimum of 45,000 CHF/USD/EUR to get this vital initiative moving.

-To be launched this summer as soon as sufficient start-up funding is obtained, the HelpSaveTheMed initiative will explore the impact of the past 100 years (the lifespan of the project’s flagship WIKI) of human activity on the Mediterranean while at the same time promoting a Five-Point Action Plan for informing, inspiring and motivating to engender solutions.
+To be launched in time for our first initiatives, including YouthWrites and Young Filmmakers workshops aimed at high school and university students as well as young professionals, in early 2023, the HelpSaveTheMed initiative will explore the impact of the past 100 years (the lifespan of the project’s flagship WIKI) of human activity on the Mediterranean while at the same time promoting a Five-Point Action Plan for informing, inspiring and motivating to engender solutions.
 This includes: